LET-3D-AP: Longitudinal Error Tolerant 3D Average Precision for Camera-Only 3D Detection: Abstract

 \section{Abstract}

-The popular object detection metric 3D Average Precision (3D\,AP) relies on the intersection over union between predicted bounding boxes and ground truth bounding boxes.
-However, depth estimation based on cameras has limited accuracy, which may cause otherwise reasonable predictions that suffer from such longitudinal localization errors to be treated as false positives and false negatives.
-We therefore propose variants of the popular 3D\,AP metric that are designed to be more permissive with respect to depth estimation errors.
-Specifically, our novel longitudinal error tolerant metrics, LET-3D-AP and LET-3D-APL, allow longitudinal localization errors of the predicted bounding boxes up to a given tolerance.
-The proposed metrics have been used in the Waymo Open Dataset 3D Camera-Only Detection Challenge.
-We believe that they will facilitate advances in the field of camera-only 3D detection by providing more informative performance signals.
+The 3D~Average Precision (3D\,AP) relies on the intersection over union between predictions and ground truth objects.
+However, camera-only detectors have limited depth accuracy, which may cause otherwise reasonable predictions that suffer from such longitudinal localization errors to be treated as false positives.
+We therefore propose variants of the 3D\,AP metric to be more permissive with respect to depth estimation errors.
+Specifically, our novel longitudinal error tolerant metrics, LET-3D-AP and LET-3D-APL, allow longitudinal localization errors of the prediction boxes up to a given tolerance.
+To evaluate the proposed metrics, we also construct a new test set for the Waymo Open Dataset, tailored to camera-only 3D detection methods.
+Surprisingly, we find that state-of-the-art camera-based detectors can outperform popular LiDAR-based detectors with our new metrics past at 10\% depth error tolerance, suggesting that existing camera-based detectors already have the potential to surpass LiDAR-based detectors in downstream applications.
+We believe the proposed metrics and the new benchmark dataset will facilitate advances in the field of camera-only 3D detection by providing more informative signals that can better indicate the system-level performance. \footnote{Work done while at Waymo.}